boltops-tools/ufo/docs/_docs/customize-cloudformation.md

 ## Settings

 The recommended approach to customize the CloudFormation resources is by adding properties to `.ufo/settings/cfn/default.yml`.

-More info here: [Settings Cfn]({% link _docs/settings-cfn.md %})
+{% include cfn-customize.md %}

 ## Override Cfn Template